mbrockway4/Project-Neighborhood-Map/README.md

 # Project-Neighborhood-Map

-### Choose a catagory from the Drop-Down Selection Box to begin searching.
+### Choose a catagory from the Drop-Down Selection Box to filter on location type.
-### Click the reset box to search for additional catagories.

 # References:
 http://jsfiddle.net/rniemeyer/3Lqsx/